Hondarribia, Spain

 Albacore tuna

-- step 1 -Fishermen's boats in all colors
+- step 1 -A rainbow of fishermen’s boats

-In the colorful town of Hondarribia, many fishermen have spent their whole lives in tuna fishing, including fisherman Oskar.
-Together with his crew, he sails into the Bay of Biscay in search of the finest Albacore tuna.
-These trips are never long: the Albacore is brought ashore as fresh as possible.
+In the colorful town of Hondarribia, many fishermen have spent their entire lives in the tuna trade.
+One of them is Oskar.
+He’s one of 160 fishers from the region.
+Together with his crew, he heads out into the Bay of Biscay to catch the very best albacore tuna—one by one.

 none provided